Fooling the Textual Fooler via Randomizing Latent Representations: Introduction

 In response to the adversarial threat and to enhance the robustness of NLP models, numerous defenses against textual adversarial attacks have been developed~\citep{zhu2020freelb,si-etal-2021-better,abs-2010-02329INFOBERT,ye-etal-2020-safer,abs-2002-06622,Xu2020AutomaticPA}.
 The most popular approaches are adversarial training \citep{zhu2020freelb,Dong2021TowardsRA-ASCC,Madry2017TowardsDL}, which augments the training data with adversarial examples using an additional optimization step, and randomized smoothing~\citep{ye-etal-2020-safer,abs-2105-03743-RANMASK}, which replaces the model with its stochastic ensemble based on random perturbations of the input; both of these approaches require training modifications and additional non-trivial training computation (e.g., for adversarial training).
 Due to the discrete nature of texts, to create adversarial inputs, these defenses also substitute input words with adversarial words sampled from predefined perturbation sets constructed based on the potential attacks instead of gradient-based optimization.
 This substitution process also aims to preserve the original input semantics.
 Nonetheless, assuming knowledge of the potential attacks is often unrealistic and impractical.

 In this paper, we propose a \textit{lightweight}, \textit{attack-agnostic} defensive method that can increase the robustness of NLP models against textual adversarial attacks.
 Our defense, called \textbf{\OURS}, \textit{randomizes the latent representation} of the input \textit{at test time} to \textit{fool the adversary throughout their attack}, which typically involves iteratively sampling of discrete perturbations to generate an adversarial sample.
 Being a test-time defense with negligible computational overhead, \OURS{} also does not incur any training-time computation.
 Furthermore, as \OURS{} operates within the latent space of the model, it remains agnostic of the perturbation sets associated with potential attacks.
-While there are some randomization defenses in NLP~\citep{ye-etal-2020-safer,abs-2105-03743-RANMASK}, they rely on randomized smoothing with necessary modifications to the model's training to reduce the variance in the model's outputs caused by randomizing the input or embedding space.
+While there are some randomization defenses in NLP\iclr{~\citep{ye-etal-2020-safer,abs-2105-03743-RANMASK}}, they rely on randomized smoothing with necessary modifications to the model's training to reduce the variance in the model's outputs caused by randomizing the input or embedding space.
 The advantages of \OURS{} over the other defenses are shown in Table~\ref{tab:property}.
 Our contributions can be summarized as follows:

-\begin{itemize}[leftmargin=*] \item We propose a lightweight, attack-agnostic, and pluggable defensive method that hinders the attacker's ability to optimize for adversarial perturbations leading to adversarial examples.
-Consequently, the attack success rate is significantly decreased, making the model more robust against adversarial attacks. \item We provide important theoretical and empirical analyses showing the impact of randomizing latent representations on perplexing the attack process of the adversary. \item We extensively evaluate \OURS{} through experiments on various benchmark datasets and representative attacks.
-The results demonstrate that \OURS{} is on par with state-of-the-art defenses while requiring few modeling assumptions, being pluggable, and incurring negligible additional computational overhead. \end{itemize}
+\begin{itemize}[leftmargin=*,topsep=2pt,itemsep=2pt,partopsep=2pt,parsep=2pt] \item We propose a lightweight, attack-agnostic, and pluggable defensive method that hinders the attacker's ability to optimize for adversarial perturbations leading to adversarial examples.
+Consequently, the attack success rate is significantly decreased, making the model more robust against adversarial attacks. \item We provide important theoretical and empirical analyses showing the impact of randomizing latent representations on perplexing the attack process of the adversary. \item We extensively evaluate \OURS{} through experiments on various benchmark datasets and representative attacks. \iclr{The results demonstrate that \OURS{} is a competitive defense, compared to the existing representative textual adversarial defenses, while being under more constraints, including few modeling assumptions, being pluggable, and incurring negligible additional computational overhead.} \end{itemize}